 Blood work.
 These tests can find certain proteins that the body may make during a heart attack.

 Coronary angiography.
-During this test, X-ray dye (contrast medium) is put into your coronary arteries.
+During this test, a tiny plastic tube (catheter) is put into an artery in your groin or arm.
+It's moved to the heart while monitored with fluoroscopy (video X-ray).
+X-ray dye (contrast medium) is then put into your coronary arteries.
 Special X-rays (angiograms) are then taken.
 They show how well blood is flowing through your heart and blood vessels.
 The test can find blockages in an artery.

 How is a heart attack treated?